julia-sand/data-stuff/README.md

 # data-stuff

-This is the repository used for files needed in assignments
+This is the repository used for various files needed in assignments during master's course

 For the '''3.1 B. Related science skills exercises''' assignment, see